mcusim/MCUSim/README.md

 	# make install clean

 It's highly likely that you'll need super user rights to perform the last command.
-Release version can be compiled the very similar way.
+Debug version can be compiled the very similar way.
-You'll have to call `cmake -DCMAKE_BUILD_TYPE=Release ..`.
+You'll have to call `cmake -DCMAKE_BUILD_TYPE=Debug ..`.

 Availability matrix
 -------------------